JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 to define the rules.

 ## Ensure your pullback can accept the right types
-As a rule the number of types you need to accept in a pullback is theoretically unlimitted, but practically highly constrained to inline with the primal return type.
+As a rule the number of types you need to accept in a pullback is theoretically unlimitted, but practically highly constrained to be in line with the primal return type.
 The three kinds of inputs you will practically need to accept one or more of: _natural tangents_, _structural tangents_, and _thunks_.
 You do not in general have to handle `AbstractZero`s as the AD system will not call the pullback if the input is a zero, since the output will also be.
 Some more background information on these types can be found in [the design notes](@ref manytypes).
-In many cases these all all tangents can be treated the same: tangent types overload a bunch of linear-operators, and the majority of functions used inside a pullback are linear operators.
+In many cases all these tangents can be treated the same: tangent types overload a bunch of linear-operators, and the majority of functions used inside a pullback are linear operators.
-If you find linear operators from Base/stdlibs that are not supported, consider openning an issue or PR on the [ChainRulesCorejl repo](https://github.com/JuliaDiff/ChainRulesCore.jl/).
+If you find linear operators from Base/stdlibs that are not supported, consider opening an issue or a PR on the [ChainRulesCore.jl repo](https://github.com/JuliaDiff/ChainRulesCore.jl/).

 ### Natural tangents
 Natural tangent types are the types you might feel the tangent should be.
 These are a purely human notion, they are the types the user wants to use because they make the math easy.
-There is currently no formal definition of what consistutes a natural tangent, but there are a few heuristics.
+There is currently no formal definition of what constitutes a natural tangent, but there are a few heuristics.
 For example, if a primal type `P` overloads subtraction (`-(::P,::P)`) then that generally returns a natural tangent type for `P`; but this is not required to be defined.

 Common cases for types that represent a [vector-space](https://en.wikipedia.org/wiki/Vector_space) (e.g. `Float64`, `Array{Float64}`) is that the natural tangent type is the same as the primal type.
 However, this is not always the case.